 If your agency is not on the WDI-approved behavioral health agency list, you may qualify if the following WDI-defined criteria are met.
 Your agency:

 - Employs master’s-level clinical mental health staff from at least one of the following disciplines: mental health counseling, social work, marriage and family therapy

 - Provides behavioral health services reimbursed by Medicaid.

 - Provides services in a community setting and not an institutional setting such as a hospital or VA medical center.

-- Provides at least one of the following three behavioral health services:
+- Provide at least the following three behavioral health services: